DrewDeMo/PlateDrop/content/pages/privacy-policy.md

 ## Third-Party Services

-### Affiliate Programs
+### Retailer Partnerships

-We participate in affiliate programs including:

-- Amazon Associates
-- Rogue Fitness Affiliate Program
-- REP Fitness Affiliate Program
+We work with various fitness equipment retailers and may earn commissions from qualifying purchases.

-When you click affiliate links, these companies may collect information about your visit.
+When you click retailer links, these companies may collect information about your visit.
 Please review their privacy policies.

 ### Analytics